cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/env-vars-advanced.md

 Using this, you can safely commit your env file to your git repository without exposing the actual values of your environment variables.

-## Define referenced environment variable
+## Referencing existing env vars

-You can define a new environment variable and reference it to an existing environment variable.
+You can define new environment variables that reference existing env vars:

 - **You can reference other environment variables on the same application**  &mdash; This is useful when referencing an environment variable which you don't control such as a server IP address.